kenzaelk/Prediction_commodity_prices/README.md

 ### Methodology
 - **Sentiment Data Collection:** Gathered from APIs, google news, and social media platform (Reddit).
-- **Sentiment Analysis Techniques:** Natural Language Processing (NLP) techniques like RoBERTa, VADER or TextBlob are used to quantify sentiment.
+- **Sentiment Analysis Techniques:** Natural Language Processing (NLP) techniques like RoBERTa, BERT or DistilBERT are used to quantify sentiment.
 - **Integration with Models:** Sentiment scores are included as features in the models, to capture the influence of market sentiment on price movements.

 ## Hurst Exponent (HE) and Local Lyapunov Exponent (LLE) Analysis